sync hero

 • I altered the language to be more personal and conversational.

-Version One - My initial mockups
+Version 1 - My initial mockups

 period tracking app screens

-Version Two - My improved mockups
+Version 2 - My improved mockups

 period tracking app screens